matathias/Empire-1_6-Continued/Docs/interfaces-and-registries.md

 | `CanFoundSettlement` | Return `false` to prevent founding.
 Set `reason` for player feedback. |
 | `GetAdditionalCostDescription` | Return additional cost text for the founding UI (e.g., "100 Steel").
 Return `null` for no extra text. |
 | `OnSettlementFounded` | Called after silver payment succeeds.
 Consume custom resources or perform side effects here. |

+`costMultiplier` is the founding-cost scale in effect for this attempt (e.g. from a VOE outpost->settlement conversion discount); factor it into any custom cost you compute or charge.

 ---